lhc/moneybook/README.md

 flyctl ssh console -C bash
 ```

-> If you see the error message `Error: app moneybook has no started VMs.` it means
+> If you see the error message `Error: app thebook has no started VMs.` it means
 > that there is no machine running the application.
 Just access the application in
 > your browser (so a new VM is started) and try again.